CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 _currently_ holds.

-When we're forward-checking, we want to know if our current attempt on a variable is consistent with respect to (wrt) some other variable and the arc between them.
-Now, if the other variable, the one we are forward-checking, is already assigned, then we don't care about confirming our attempt with values it _may_ take in the future, we care about if our attempt is consistent with our overall attempt so far!
+When we're forward-checking, we want to know if our current attempt on a variable is consistent with respect to some other variable and the arc between them.
+Now, if the other variable, the one we are forward-checking, is already assigned, then we don't care about confirming our attempt with values it _may_ take in the future, we only care about if our attempt is consistent with our overall attempt so far!
 In other words, we only want to check against the assigned value!